-Treatment with the PindaSweda (Mild oil massage with herbal steam )a
+Treatment with the PindaSweda (Mild oil massage with herbal steam )

-4. The Shirodhara and Shiro Basti Treatment, also known as the Special Head Oil Treatment, using Medicated Oils, Performed Daily for 7, 14, or 21 Days
+4. The Shirodhara and Shiro Basti Treatment, also known as the Special Head Oil Treatment, uses Medicated Oils, Performed Daily for 7, 14, or 21 Days

 5. Herbal medicines that function specifically on tremors, as well as the use of herbal nerve tonics to alleviate stiffness and nourish the nervous system.